observablehq/runtime/README.md

 });
 ```

-Variables in the notebook which are not associated with an *observer* (or aren’t indirectly depended on by any variable that is associated with an *observer*) will not be evaluated.
+Variables which are not associated with an *observer*, or aren’t indirectly depended on by a variable that is associated with an *observer*, will not be evaluated.
+See [*module*.variable](#module_variable).

 <a href="#Runtime" name="Runtime">#</a> new <b>Runtime</b>(<i>builtins</i>)